hynekb/github.io/docs/medslistlite.md

 - *no adds*
 - *available worldwide*
 - *available in Apple store - (to see screenshots, access the Apple store)*
+- *will be removed from the Apple store in April 2020*

 ## Support
 *Support via email to: <hybswsupp@gmail.com>*